ShivramR/ShivramR/README.md

 # Welcome! 👋
 My name is Shivram and I'm a student at UNC Chapel Hill.
 Take a look at my repositories below to explore some of my projects.
-In addition to this GitHub, you can also find me [here](http://linkedin.com/in/shivram-ramkumar).
+In addition to this GitHub, you can also find me on [LinkedIn](http://linkedin.com/in/shivram-ramkumar).

-I'm currently learning SwiftUI, JavaScript, Google Flutter, and FireBase.
-I'm also working on an under-construction portfolio website.
+I'm currently mastering React.js and learning SwiftUI, Google Flutter, and FireBase.
+Check out my portfolio website [**here**](https://shivramr.github.io)!

-My interests include software development and front-end web development, in addition to data science and machine learning!
+My interests include software development and front-end web development, in addition to data science and machine learning.

 ## GitHub stats
 <a href="https://github.com/ShivramR/">